alburycatalina/Personal-Research-Website/README.md

 # Step 6: Stage, Commit, and Push to Update

-In the future, edit website files and use the following commands to stage, commit, and push  edits to the Github directory.
+In the future, edit website files in VSCode and use the following commands in terminal to stage, commit, and push  edits to the Github directory.

--`git add .` stages everything for commit
+-`git add .` Stages everything for commit.
+You can modify this command to only change certain files (ex: `git add myfolder`).

 -`git commit -m "Message that describes what this change does"` Gives you a spot to comment on the change you made

--`git push -u origin master` "Pushes" the final changes to Github.
+-`git push -u origin main` "Pushes" the final changes to Github in the main branch.

 Enjoy your new website :-)